JyotirmoyDas05/GeeksForGeeks-GU/README.md

 }
 ```

-### Updating Gallery
+### Updating Events

-Add new images to the `public/` directory and update the gallery component in `app/gallery/page.tsx`.
+Add new images to the `public/` directory and update the events component in `app/events/page.tsx`.

 ### Theme Customization